joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2025/06/27/arts/sean-combs-diddy-trial/whos-who-on-sean-combss-defense-team

 **Listen: England's three standout players at the Under-21 Euros so far**\
-`England reached their second consecutive Under-21 European Championship final, and will face Germany in Saturday's showpiece`\
+`England reached their second consecutive Under-21 European Championship final, where they will face Germany in Saturday's showpiece`\
 https://nytimes.com/athletic/6455650/2025/06/27/totally-football-show-england-under21s/

 **75 years of F1?
 Not quite: How the magic of 1950 gave way to an identity crisis**\